Miller scores 24, Terps roll past Florida Gulf Coast 89-65

 UP NEXT

-Maryland heads to the Sweet 16 in Spokane, Washington.
-Stanford and Kansas played Sunday night for the right to face the Terps.
+Maryland heads to the Sweet 16 in Spokane, Washington, and will take on reigning national champs Stanford.

 Follow Noah Trister at https://twitter.com/noahtrister